bellowsj/blog_kit2/README.md

-BlogKitty
+Blog_Kit2 by Jason Bellows
 =======

-BlogKitty is a fork of the rails plugin BlogKit (https://github.com/ryanstout/blog_kit)
+Blog_Kit2 is based on the a fork of the rails plugin BlogKit (https://github.com/bottiger/blog_kit which is based on this plugin https://github.com/ryanstout/blog_kit)

-This was done because BlogKit while being a very attractive project for people who quickly wants to set up a functional blog lacked some features and had some security vurnabilities which has not been adressed yet.
+This was done because while bottiger's version is much more secure and better than ryanstout's version, the documentation is still terrible.
+It took me forever to try to figure out how to install and use it.
+So I'm forking his project and creating a new one with better (hopefully great) documentation.

-Blog Kitty
+Blog_Kit
 ========

 BlogKitty is a rails plugin to add a blog to your application.
 The goal is to provide common blog